 It was a bit tricky, because the iPhone seemed to latch on to the WiFi connection provided by the peer-to-peer network created on the laptops.

 The trick turned out to be running Safari on the iPhone, which would kick it into using the 3G network (since the peer-to-peer network had no route to the internet).

 Once the iPhone was on the 3G network, I ran NetShare.

 Both laptops set the iPhone’s IP address as their SOCKS proxy, and we were off to the races (although Firefox was a bit stubborn about it – I had to use Safari to browse).

 So it’s good to know that should we ever need internet access in Thorold, we can use the iPhone.

 We can probably also use it in Wasaga, but I suspect that we would only get EDGE networking there, which is 10x slower than 3G.

-I should note that even if you don’t have the NetShare iPhone app, you can achieve the same thing (on a jailbroken iPhone)
+I should note that even if you don’t have the NetShare iPhone app, you can achieve the same thing (on a jailbroken iPhone) using ssh.

 I also found another major reason to jailbreak your iPhone: running AppleShare.

 My iPhone now shows up under AppleShare over the WiFi network, which allows me to transfer files back and forth with ease.